 Flows, Cycles, and Conservation: Tracking energy and matter flows, into, out of, and within systems helps one understand their system’s behavior.

-As the previous lesson helped students to practice Skill 1 in the Unit Plan, I ask students to reevaluate their self assessments from the previous day.
-Students rank themselves on each of the skills included in the Unit Plan.
+Then, I have students rank themselves on each of the skills included in the unit plan.
 Students rank themselves on a scale of 1 to 4 (4 being mastery).
 Students will continue to update these scores over the course of the unit.
 I emphasize to them that it is ok not to be at a "4".
 Learning is about growth!
 We will use this starting point to track the growth in their learning.